quantum-quirks/oldperitia/docs/source/features.rst

 - **Consistency.**

 Keyboard shortcuts  provide a consistent way of performing different tasks with our software thus reducing the need to relearn tasks in different contexts.
-For example to minimize Peritia software press **Esc** button

 .. list-table:: Peritia Keyboard Shortcuts.
    :widths: 25 25